-2.6 Dyeing of the pretreated samples with mango peel extracted dye
+2.5 Dyeing of the pretreated samples with mango peel extracted dye

-All three of the scoured-bleached samples were rinsed with tap water and put into a 500 mL mango peel extracted dye solution.
+All three of the scoured-bleached samples were rinsed with tap water and put into 500mL mango peel extracted dye solution.
 The pot of the dye solution was taken on a burner and heated for 60 minutes at 60°C temperature.
 The fabrics were rinsed with tap water to wash away unfixed dyes.
-Parameters of the dyeing process are mentioned in Table 2.
+Parameters dyeing process are mentioned in Table 2.